 This approach does present challenges to the provider.
 Firstly, to allow the “off-piste” exploration of the subject matter, the trainer must know more than the narrow field of content dictated by a pre-structured session.
 By inviting this discussion, the trainer’s knowledge and credibility are really put to the test.

 Without pre-defined learning objectives, evaluation of learning becomes harder to measure.
-User satisfaction as a metric should hopefully increase with this approach, and if done well, the required behavior changes should be embedded more effectively.
+User satisfaction as a metric should hopefully increase with this approach, and if done well, the required behaviour changes should be embedded more effectively.

 With this in mind, it may make more sense to implement post-training evaluation which assesses whether the required behaviour change and business benefits have been achieved, with less focus on meeting potentially irrelevant learning objectives.